tapaswenipathak/linux-kernel-stats/documents/files_description.md

 the DMA driver.
 It uses grep to search the shortlog for the term "dma" (case insensitive).

-Ideal Output: A list of shortlogs of the DMA driver for all versions of the Linux kernel, with the search term "dma" highlighted.
+<u>Output</u>: A list of shortlogs of the DMA driver for all versions of
+the Linux kernel, with the search term "dma" highlighted.

 ### **short_logs_media.sh**: